Raksha Rao - The Roving Heart

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.
 PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Ever since my friend told me about the exhilarating experience of learning scuba diving, I have been dreaming about doing it too.
-Since then I have been eyeing on getting a scuba certification, but it didn’t work out due to various reasons.
+Since then I have been eyeing getting a scuba certification, but it didn’t work out due to various reasons.
 After five long years, the stars finally aligned (owing to the pressure of doing something interesting on my birthday) and I thought of taking a leap to be a PADI Open Water Diver.

 PADI vs SSI

 As the world’s most recognized diver training organization, PADI (Professional Association of Diving Instructors) professionals are culturally diverse recreational dive professionals in the entire community.
 Globally, over 20 million PADI certifications have been issued.
-Through the popular sites such as padi.com and ScubaEarth, the PADI organization reaches all corners of the world.
-No matter where you go, be rest assured that the local dive community will recognize your diver credentials – even if “PADI” is the only word you can speak in the local language.
+Through popular sites such as padi.com and ScubaEarth, the PADI organization reaches all corners of the world.
+No matter where you go, rest assured that the local dive community will recognize your diver credentials – even if “PADI” is the only word you can speak in the local language.

 Since I went on to become a PADI Open Water diver in the Maldives – this post would be detailing about getting certified with PADI.